peachbastard/the-beastlands/src/site/notes/Recaps/2023-07-27 Happiness Hit Her.md

 ## Three Hour Layover
 - Party arrives at their layover with the next direct train to Foghaven approaching in the next 3 hours
-- Lysanderoth takes in all of the portraits and statues in the station and is able to recognize people such as Meowcifer, then sees a large picture of himself, [[NPC/Lily Hazelheart\|Lily Hazelheart]], and [[Jima\|Jima]]; and also sees that Jima has her own statue
+- Lysanderoth takes in all of the portraits and statues in the station and is able to recognize people such as Meowcifer, then sees a large picture of himself, [[NPC/Lily Hazelheart\|Lily Hazelheart]], and Jima; and also sees that Jima has her own statue
 - A page boy speaks of Lily's war against the [[Lore/Junken\|Junken]], also says blight quarantines continue
 	- Lily leading an army of copper autonomations spitting fire from joints, heading towards the Grainlands—which is forcing the Junken to improve their peace terms with the Sorcerer's Union
 - As they continue out, another page boy speaks of vampirism and how to protect oneself from partners infecting you
 	- Hymn tells the party that the blood fog is created when a vampire burns in the sun
-- Mabel puts up a poster of the Doorguard and is confronted by a woman that asks how she knows him
+- Mabel puts up a poster of the [[NPC/Doorguard\|Doorguard]] and is confronted by a woman that asks how she knows him
-	- The woman introduces herself as Susan Dandry and says that he is her brother
+	- The woman introduces herself as [[NPC/Susan Dandry\|Susan Dandry]] and says that he is her brother
 	- Mabel says that she is his lover, and that she's been searching for him and last saw him by a tree
 	- Susan says that he was married and had children, and that he would never do that to his family
 	- Hymn says that she saw the two of them sloppy kiss